DarioG/Jasmine-virtualDom/README.md

     jasmine.virtualDom.resetDom(newHTMLTemplateHere);
 ```

-#### Speciall cases
+#### Special cases

-Sometimes you have a event listener and you need to prevent the default behaviour of this event, for example, you have a link and you need to capture this click event and stop the redirection.
+Sometimes you have a event listener whose defualt behaviour needs to be prevented ( pevent redirections or submits for instance).
 You, obviously, need to test this.

 For this when calling

 ```javascript
 jasmine.virtualDom.trigger(el, event);